Gonna be the Twin-Tail!!: Others

 Erina's mother and the school's principal.
-She tries to fix arranged marriage meetings for Erina which the latter dislikes.
-When Soji stands up for Erina, Emu takes a liking to him and accepts him to be Erina's husband, to the shock of other girls.

 Ultimegill

-Ultimegil (アルティメギル, Arutimegiru) is an organization of phantom-monsters called Elemelion who travel different worlds, seeking a variety of "attributes".
+Ultimegil (アルティメギル, Arutimegiru) is an organization of phantom-monsters called Elemelion who travel through different worlds, seeking a variety of "attributes".
 Although they are enemies of humanity, the majority of them are rather silly and comical and behave much like otakus, often admiring cute girls, collecting dolls, and even adoring the twintail heroines.
-Having discovered Earth is rich in "attributes", they began to colonize and make plans to conquer Earth.
+Having discovered Earth is rich in "attributes", they colonize and make plans to conquer Earth.
 Members include: